Adding custom fonts on Squarespace

 Step 1

 Start by copying and pasting the code below into your Custom CSS.
-This can be found under Design > Custom CSS
+This can be found under Pages > Custom Code > Custom CSS.

 // CUSTOM FONT @font-face {font-family: ''; src: url('FONT_URL');}